wp-plugins/validated-field-for-acf/readme.txt

 4. Example of PHP validation failure with the error message raised to the UI.

 == Changelog ==
+= 1.7.4 =
+* Update CSS to properly handle visibility of validated fields via conditional logic when the default visibility is hidden for new entries.
+* Bug fix: Remove warning when trying to access the Post ID when it is not available, on Options pages for example.

 = 1.7.3 =
 * Replace call to `acf_render_field_settings()` with action `acf/render_field_settings/type=?` to support ACF 5.2.3+.